Respect for the Aged Day: Commemorative silver sake cups

 Since 1963, the Japanese government has given a commemorative silver sake cup to Japanese who reach the age of 100.
 In 1963, the number was 153, but with numbers increasing, the government decided to reduce the size of the cup to cut costs in 2009.
 In 2014, 29,357 received a cup.
 In 2017, Japan honored 32,097 people (27,461 women and 4,636 men) who turned 100 years old; they each received congratulatory letter and souvenir sake cup from the Prime Minister.
 According to this report the solid sterling silver cups were replaced with nickel alloy silver plated design which halved the per-unit cost, saving $1-million in the annual budget.

 Celebration

 On this holiday, people return home to visit and pay respect to the elders.
 Some people volunteer in neighborhoods by making and distributing free lunch boxes to older citizens.
-Entertainment is sometimes provided by teenagers and children with various keirokai performances.
+Entertainment is sometimes provided by teenagers and children with various keirokai (events to celebrate elders) performances.
 Special television programs are also featured by Japanese media on this holiday.

+As the birthplace of Respect for the Aged Day, Taka-Town in Hyōgo Prefecture created the Respect for the Aged Song, Kitto Arigatō (Thank You, Sure), through a public contest in 2013.